PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 ![](img/ch5-quorum-write-quorum-read.jpg)

-When a client reads from the database, it doesn’t just send its request to one replica: read requests are also sent to several nodes in parallel.
+When a client reads from the database, it doesn't just send its request to one replica: read requests are also sent to several nodes in parallel.
 The client may get different responses from different nodes; i.e., the up-to-date value from one node and a stale value from another.
 Version numbers are used to determine which value is newer.

 ### Read repair and anti-entropy